joaquinOnSoft/OTExploreRedditImporter/README.md

 ```
 c:> iisreset
 ```

 Once the configuration has been updated Explore will look like this:

 ![alt text](img/explore-doc-types-and-extra-fields-in-group.png "Explore Doc types and extra fields in group")

 ### Create a new Project in Explore

-In o
+In order to manage content from different client in the same instance in a demo environment you can create projects that keep together the info for each client.

+Follow this steps:

  - Open your Explore instance.
  - Click on **Administer** in the top menu.
  - Click on **Projects**
  - Click on **New** (+ icon)
- - Set the **Project name**: Madrid
+ - Set the **Project name**: CanadianPost

  ![alt text](img/explore-new-project.png "Explore New Project")

  - Click on **Search Criteria**
  - Provide the required fields:
     - Search expression: *
-    - Types:  Twitter
+    - Types:  Reddit
     - Include results that have "all" of the followings:
-       - Imported tag: is Ayto.
-Madrid
+       - Imported tag: is Reddit Canada Post

  ![alt text](img/explore-project-filter.png "Explore Select criteria on Project")